jarvist/HUGO-PWP/content/about.md

 On Twitter I'm [@JarvistFrost](https://twitter.com/JarvistFrost).
-Find my Molecular Dynamics videos on  [YouTube](https://www.youtube.com/user/jarvist1984/) I try and put my conference slides on [SpeakerDeck](https://speakerdeck.com/jarvist), as and when I've had time to redact any unpublished experimental data of collaborators.
+Find my Molecular Dynamics videos on  [YouTube](https://www.youtube.com/user/jarvist1984/) I try and put my conference and tutorial slides on [SpeakerDeck](https://speakerdeck.com/jarvist), as and when I've had time to redact any unpublished experimental data of collaborators.